udacity/ud405/1.2.01-Demo-GettingStartedWithLibGDX/README.md

 # Importing and Running Your First LibGDX Project

-This directory contains a fun little LibGDX demo.
-This document will explain the project structure, and will explain how to import this project in and this document will explain how to get it loaded up in Android Studio.
+This directory contains a fun little LibGDX demo project.
+This document will explore the project structure, explain how to import this project into Android Studio, and show how to run the demo on a desktop, and on an Android device.

+As an aside, every directory in this repository has either a Readme file like this one, or a set of TODOs that explain what's going on.
+If you learn best by reading docs and playing with code, you can definitely learn what this course has to offer just by exploring this repository.

 ### LibGDX App Architecture